 The work of this landscaper features three essential elements: geometry, light, and water.

-Regarding geometry – possibly the earliest rational way of expressing knowledge and establishing a rapport between mankind and the transcendent – Fernando Caruncho wrote: “The gardener, just like the sailor or the builder, has always had to know geometry, since without it he wouldn’t be able to measure the space where he draws his dreams.”
+Regarding geometry – possibly the earliest rational way of expressing knowledge and establishing a rapport between mankind and the transcendent – Fernando Caruncho wrote: “The gardener, just like the sailor or the builder, has always had to know geometry, since without it he wouldn’t be able to measure the space where he creates his dreams.”

 For this reason, the creation of a grid – as a structuring element in the design of his gardens – is fundamental “not as an element for limiting or containing, but as a basis for initiating the conversation between artist and space.”